Optional Practical Training

 Reporting to ISS is done through the OPT Update Form available on ISA Website.

 Eligibility, How to Apply, & Additional Reporting Requirements

 Only students who have been approved for an Initial OPT and continue to maintain status are eligible to apply for STEM OPT.
 For more information about this USCIS program on eligibility and application, please refer to our STEM OPT designated website.

 Additional Reporting Requirements for F1 Students on STEM OPT only

 All reporting requirements mentioned in Reporting Requirements for all F1 students on Initial and STEM OPT above apply for STEM OPT students.
 In addition to them, STEM OPT students are required to:

-validate SEVIS information every 6 months through ISS Office's online OPT Update Form
+validate SEVIS information every 6 months through ISA Office's online OPT Update Form

 submit annual self-evaluations (form I-983) completed at the 12th and 24th month of STEM OPT Extension